timazubar/c-c-cli-tool/README.md

 ## How to use

-Run `node caesar-cli` in your command line with following required options:
+Run `node index.js` in your command line with following required options:
 - `-s, --shift <shift size>` - set letters shift size
 - `-a, --action <encode|decode>` - set action to perform (only `encode` and `decode` available)